redref/tantale/docs/why-tantale.md

 ### Livestatus API is rich, but sometimes not used

 Perfdata are called metrics today.

-...
+Indeed, tantale does not store nor display them.

-Tantale provide Livestatus API, but some functionnalities may differ from classic implement.
+Tantale provide Livestatus API, but some functionnalities may differ from classic implementations (like downtimes, commands, ...).
 [Details on livestatus implement](livestatus.md)

 ### Passive checks